 - Indigenous Services delivering a range of initiatives to promote access to education and enhance the retention of Aboriginal and Torres Strait Islander students

 - the annual Indigenous Education Symposium which facilitates discussion on best practice and culturally safe education engagement for Aboriginal and Torres Strait Islander people

-The University of the Sunshine Coast (USC) values its relationship with the Traditional Custodians of the land on which its campuses sit.
+The University of the Sunshine Coast (UniSC) values its relationship with the Traditional Custodians of the land on which its campuses sit.

-USC Sunshine Coast, USC Gympie and USC Caboolture are located on the land of the Kabi Kabi/Gubbi Gubbi people.
+UniSC Sunshine Coast, UniSC Gympie and UniSC Caboolture are located on the land of the Kabi Kabi/Gubbi Gubbi people.

-USC Fraser Coast and USC K'gari Research and Learning Centre is located on the land of the Butchulla/Batjala/Badtjala people.
+UniSC Fraser Coast and UniSC K'gari Research and Learning Centre is located on the land of the Butchulla/Batjala/Badtjala people.